RomanLut/INAV-X-Plane-HITL/README.md

 ## Battery sensor

-For convience, it is possible to emulate 3S battery presense:
+For convience, it is possible to simulate 3S battery presense:

 ![](doc/battery.png)